 - Feelings of guilt

-- Tearfulness – finding that you are crying more than usual and become emotional for no apparent reason
+- Tearfulness – crying more than usual and become emotional for no apparent reason

 - Suicidal thoughts

 If you’ve been having suicidal thoughts, or know someone who has, then you need to look for help straight away.
 Contact a suicide helpline, such as Samaritans, ask for an urgent GP appointment, or go straight to the A&E department at your nearest hospital.
 For more information, visit our crisis support page.

 Physical symptoms of depression

 - Psychomotor agitation (being restless or unable to sit still)

 - Psychomotor retardation (slowing of movements)